-- To meet the evolving strategic needs of the Board, we launched the Change Management and Implementation toolkit which outlines an end-to-end roadmap – from prioritising climate change on the Board agenda to monitoring and reporting, and includes case studies.
+- To meet the evolving strategic needs of the Board, we launched the Change Management Toolkit which outlines an end-to-end roadmap – from prioritising climate change on the Board agenda to monitoring and reporting, and includes case studies.

 The profile of the climate emergency has increased greatly in the past year: in the press, with investors, with consumers and employees.
 Although the response to the pandemic has inevitably given Boards significant short-term challenges, our research confirms that climate change remains high on the agenda focusing on its risks and opportunities, and increasingly on reporting, such as Taskforce on Climate-related Financial Disclosure’s (TCFD) recommendations.
 There is also a growing expectation that companies will have a clear climate strategy and plan of action.

 In recent months many companies have made commitments to net-zero transitions, several with ambitious timetables.
 The theme of Build Back Better has resonated widely, and we look forward to supporting our members in the coming year as the UK and the rest of the world prepare for the next international climate change conference (COP26) in Glasgow in November 2021.